Channel 2 Group Dubai: Reframing a Global Broadcast Powerhouse for Boardroom Credibility

 After

-The reimagined corporate deck introduced a clean visual system, modular infographics, and a layered narrative structure optimised for business development conversations.
+The reimagined corporate deck introduced a cleaner visual system, modular infographics, and a more deliberate narrative hierarchy — turning the presentation into a strategic business development tool rather than a generic credentials document.

 Timeline slide from Channel 2 Group’s rebranded deck illustrating business growth and media rights expansion across sectors